Asif Azam Siddiqi

 Asif Azam Siddiqi is a Bangladeshi American space historian and a Guggenheim Fellowship winner.
 He is a professor of history at Fordham University.
 He specializes in the history of science and technology and modern Russian history.
 He has written several books on the history of space exploration.

 Early life and education

 Siddiqi was born to Hafiz G. A. Siddiqi, Vice-Chancellor of North South University in Dhaka and Najma Siddiqi, a retired professor of philosophy at Jahangirnagar University.
 Siddiqi received his bachelor's and master's from Texas A&M University.
-He passed SSC from St Joseph Higher Secondary School, Dhaka.
 He then completed his M.B.A. from the University of Massachusetts-Amherst and received his Ph.D. from Carnegie Mellon University in 2004 under a National Science Foundation Fellowship to study Cold War science and technologies.